 top of page

-Her sound comprises a mesmerising and enigmatic layering of vocals, violin, analogue synth, zither, psaltery, harp, guitar, found objects and field recordings.
-She records at home in North Ayrshire.
+Her sound comprises a mesmerising and enigmatic layering of vocals, violin, synths, zither, electronics, found objects and field recordings.

 Pefkin’s music has received comparisons to Coil, Popul Vuh and Nico.